jannafierst/FIU_CRE/README.md

 #### 5.2.2 Run [BRAKER](http://exon.gatech.edu/genemark/braker1.html)

 BRAKER is not installed on the FIU HPC and we will obtain it through miniconda.
-Conda is a software management system that creates environments specific to individual software package needs.
+Conda (Anaconda) is a software management system that creates environments specific to individual software package needs. `miniconda' is a smaller version of conda.

-Update: this did not work.
-The installation is complex and too length for the span of the class.
-We will continue with a 'cooking class' approach and move to functional annotation and analysis.
+First, we will need to load the FIU HPC miniconda

+	$ module load miniconda3-4.5.11-gcc-8.2.0-oqs2mbg

+Activate your conda environment

+	$ source activate braker2

+We will need to create a directory for our species manually because of the FIU HPC environment.

+	$ perl ~/.conda/envs/braker2/bin/new_species.pl --species=Odolichura

+Copy the GENEMARK package and key from /scratch/classroom to your home directory

+	$ cp /scratch/classroom/gm* ~

+Use the script below to test your installation (note it is a bash script not a slurm job script so we can't submit it to the compute nodes).

+Type vi braker.sh to create a file then 'i' for insertion mode and enter:

+	#!/bin/bash

+	braker.pl \
+	--workingdir=~/braker \ # your directory with files
+	--species=Odolichura \
+	--cores=8 \
+	--genome=GCA_022343505.1_ASM2234350v1_genomic.fna.masked \
+	--bam=Aligned.out.bam \
+	--GENEMARK_PATH= ~/gmes_linux_64_4 \
+	--BAMTOOLS_PATH=/home/applications/spack/applications/gcc-8.2.0/bamtools-2.5.1-g5liqqe65vieinsy7unrb5lu5bflxtkx/bin \
+	--softmasking \
+	--useexisting

+Hit <escape> to enter command mode and type :wq to save your file and quit vi.

+Type

+	$ bash braker.sh

+And see what happens.
+I am actually not sure what will happen!
+We are still testing the FIU HPC installation.
+If it doesn't work we move on to...

 ### 5.4 Functional annotation with Interproscan